SoraMakes/SoraMakes/README.md

 - **Other Interests:**
   I have a strong curiosity about data compression techniques and enjoy experimenting with related tools and algorithms.

-The above overview is intended to provide a concise, AI-assisted summary of my main technical projects and interests.
-For more detailed information, please explore my repositories.